uaraven/stubborn/README.md

 #### Behavior modifications ####

 There is currently no way to tweak constructor stubbing.
 Mostly constructors have their bodies removed, if it fails for any reason, then such constructor is left as is.
+Private constructors are made package private, otherwise it may be impossible to create internal private classes with private constructors.

 By default class version is not changed, but you can set new version for a generated classes with `--target X`, where X is major Java version, i.e. 1, 2, 3, ...
 8.